kmicinski/cis352-f23/syllabus.md

 will technically accept archives, but the instructors strongly prefer students (and will exclusively help support) using Git.

+#### Exercises (10%)

+There will be between 4 and 6 programming exercises assigned on the Autograder.
+As mentioned, the exercises are to be completed in groups of 1-3 people.
+Groupmates must meet (either physically or via screensharing on Zoom) in real time to develop a solution.
+It is permissible for all students to share (submit) a solution written together.
+However, each groupmate must be listed in every submission.
+You may not share code with anyone outside of your group unless explicitly allowed to do so by an instructor.

-##### Project Late Policy
+##### Project / Exercise Late Policy

 - Projects turned in within 72 hours of the deadline will receive a 15 percent penalty.
 Projects turned in after 72 hours and until the end of the course will receive a 25 percent penalty.

+- I will not grant one-off project extensions without good reason.
+There is a liberal late policy.
+I encourage you to take the 15% off and submit late--many projects will have bonus points that will allow you to raise your grade and offset late submissions, and a single late submission will likely not change your final course grade.

+- I am happy to move project deadlines for religious observances, excused medical absence, and similar unforeseen circumstances.
+Email me and we can discuss a satisfactory resolution.

 #### Exams (40%)

 Exams explicitly measure your ability to materialize solutions to questions regarding relevant course content in an open-ended fashion.
-There will be two midterms both with roughly five questions each.
+There will be two midterms.
 Questions will be drawn from the learning objectives at the top of the page.
+I will release a practice exam several days before both midterms, which we will work through in class.

+After the first midterm, you may submit corrections for up to 50% of missed points back.
+Details will be provided after the first midterm.
+There will be no corrections for the second midterm.

 We realize exams can be stressful.
 The instructors strongly encourage students to look into the resources provided by the Barnes Center